Hideshi Hino's Theater of Horror: The Ravaged House: Zoroku's Disease (Tadareta Ie: Zoroku no Kibyo)

-The Doll Cemetery
+The Doll Cemetery (Okaruto Tantei-dan: Shi Ningyō no Hakaba)

 Out of curiosity, Nanami and Daisuke decide to join their high school's Occult Research Club.
 The odd group is a handful of weirdos and the group's leader, Shiratori, who purportedly has supernatural powers.
 They are currently investigating a 'curse' surrounding a student who committed suicide last year.
 An old doll found in the back of her closet may hold a clue.
 Daisuke is freaked out, whereas Nanami is intrigued, until she is possessed by the same spirit of the 'Doll' that drove the student to suicide.
 The group decides to investigate a cryptic spot called 'The Doll Cemetery', a wretched graveyard with piles upon piles of discarded mannequins and stuffed animals.
 Sensing intruders, the 'dead' dolls suddenly come to life.
 'You won't leave here alive!'
 Nanami and the group desperately fight off ghoulish toy clowns and zombie dolls.
 But what awaits them was far worse.
+Directed by Kiyoshi Yamamoto.

-Death Train
+Death Train (Kyoufu Ressha)

 All set to enjoy their day off, three high school friends, Yukino, Asako, and Natsu, board a seemingly normal train, when suddenly, a deafening sound and a flash of light envelop them.
 But the three arrive at school the next day as if nothing happened.
 And yet, something is not right.
 They see oddly familiar faces, their families are out of sync and they are chased by strange men in black.
 Plagued by these nightmarish sensations, Yukino flees, only to find herself in front of the amusement park they were heading to on that fateful train ride.
 Slumping to the ground, Yukino comes to a strange realization: They are stuck between nightmare and reality, between the walls of two worlds that are closing in on them.
 But which world is real?
+Directed by Kazuyuki Sakamoto.